Samshin - goddess of birth

 Since he always longed to live with humans, god permitted him to rule and benefit the world.

-So Hwan-ung descended onto the Korean peninsula with 3000 subordinates including ministers of wind, rain and cloud,
+So Hwan-ung descended onto the Korean peninsula with 3000 subordinates

 and looked after human affairs.